thinker3197/ink/aboutme.md

 For more information about GIScience research group, please refer to our blog: [http://giscienceblog.uni-hd.de/](http://giscienceblog.uni-hd.de/)

 <h2>Scientific Reviewing</h2>
+* Annals of the American Association of Geographers, Taylor & Francis
 * Remote Sensing, MDPI
 * ISPRS International Journal of Geo-Information, MDPI
 * Arabian Journal of Geosciences, Springer